 - 20% said their goldfish had lived for over 10 years

-So 20% report keeping a goldfish alive for less than one year and another 20% say they have kept a goldfish alive for 10 years or more!
-This is the difference that good goldfish care can make.
+So 20% report keeping a goldfish alive for less than one year… and another 20% say they have kept a goldfish alive for 10 years or more.

 What is the average lifespan of a goldfish?

-In conclusion, the lifespan of a goldfish can vary drastically depending on a number of factors.
-This makes it very difficult to identify an average goldfish life span or to specify an exact goldfish life expectancy.
+In conclusion, a number of different factors affect the lifespan of a goldfish.
+This makes it very difficult to identify an average goldfish life span or an exact goldfish life expectancy.

-However, based on our survey of more than 20,000 goldfish keepers, we can say that the median average lifespan of a pet goldfish is around 4 years.
+Based on our survey of more than 20,000 goldfish keepers, we can say that the average lifespan of a pet goldfish is around 4 years.

-But we know that – with better care – this number could be a lot higher.
+However, we now know that – with better care – this number could be a lot higher.